 Once your headlines have caught the user’s attention, make tempting offers.
 Your offers should be so appealing that visitors have no choice but to click the CTA.

 For instance, you can offer a 15-day free trial to your visitors in exchange for their emails.
-Or you can offer them a discount code, free eBook, etc., to entice them to fill the forms.
+Or you can offer them a discount code, free eBook, etc., to entice them to fill out the forms.

-But…remember the information you want from visitors shouldn’t outweigh your offer.
-Because users are going to weigh the information and your offer.
+But…remember the information you want from visitors shouldn’t outweigh your offer because users are going to weigh the information and your offer.
 If your offer outweighs it, they’ll give you their details.